RoadieHQ/roadie-backstage-plugins/plugins/backend/backstage-plugin-argo-cd-backend/README.md

 If you have middleware you'd like to add, consider creating a module on top of this plugin.

-## Support for multiple ArgoCD instances - Option 2 - Argo CD backend plugin
+## Support for multiple ArgoCD instances

 If you want to create multiple components that fetch data from different argoCD instances, you can dynamically set the ArgoCD instance url by adding the following to your app-config.yaml files.